Jodie Guest

 Dean's Teaching Award (Golden Apple Award), Emory University School of Medicine, 2002

-Dr. Guest was the chair of the 2019 National LGBTQ Health Conference held at Emory in May 2019 and is co-chair of the 2021 conference.
-She is on the Atlanta Mayor's LGBTQ Advisory Board including serving on the executive committee and as tri-chair of the city's LGBTQ Health Committee.
-She also serves as Atlanta's Public Health Advisor for monkeypox.
+She chaired the National LGBTQ Health Conference at Emory in both 2019 and 2024.
+In the city of Atlanta, she serves on the Mayor’s LGBTQ Advisory Board, where she is a member of the executive committee and tri-chair of the LGBTQ Health Committee.
+She also serves as the city’s Public Health Advisor for MPOX.

-She lectures extensively on the use of epidemiologic study formats in the clinical medicine arena.
-She is on the steering committee for the international cohort collaboration ART-CC, and is a reviewer for AIDS, Journal of AIDS, Pharmacotherapy, International Journal of Epidemiology and Clinical Infectious Diseases.
-She serves on the editorial board for International Scholarly Research Network AIDS, Journal of Epidemiology & Drug Research, International STD Research & Reviews.
-She has mentored more than 60 master’s students thesis work, eight doctoral students, multiple residents and fellows, as well as 54 MMSc PA students each year.
+Dr. Guest lectures extensively on the application of epidemiologic study designs in clinical settings and serves on the steering committee of the international ART-CC cohort collaboration.
+She is a regular peer reviewer for several leading journals, including AIDS, Journal of AIDS, Pharmacotherapy, International Journal of Epidemiology, and Clinical Infectious Diseases.
+Additionally, she serves on the editorial boards of ISRN AIDS, Journal of Epidemiology & Drug Research, and International STD Research & Reviews.

-Dr. Guest has served as an advisor for multiple organizations during the COVID-19 pandemic.
-She was the COVID Czar for the 2021 and 2022 Iditarod Race, directing all prevention plans, testing and tracing for the 1,100 mile race, and now serves as the Iditarod Epidemiologist.
+Dr. Guest served as a public health advisor to multiple organizations during the pandemic.
+Notably, she was appointed COVID Czar for the 2021 and 2022 Iditarod Trail Sled Dog Race, overseeing all prevention protocols, testing, and contact tracing for the 1,100-mile event.
+She now serves as the Iditarod’s Public Health Director.

 Areas of Interest